 When you talk with students asking about how they feel and what they would feel after an action, you would be bringing closer interaction and thereby respect.
 They feel that their feelings are respected.
 Accept and validate their feelings with empathy whenever needed to.
 Show concern in your voice.

 4. Avoid being judgemental:

 Don’t conclude an incident and indicate the tone of implying ‘should’.
 After all, every student has their way to showcase their work.
 They would perform better at later sessions.

 Make the student realize how their decision could have their effects.
 You could teach them how to solve their problems using compassion, empathy and how to respect each other’s feelings while taking them.

 Allowing them to make choices will bring in many advantages.
 By forcing those to participate in any activity would only hurt them.
 Participation should consider voluntary.
 It shows you, respect their interests as well.

 It is always better to express your feelings as a teacher to students rather than commanding.
 By doing so, students would feel that they not humiliated or embarrassed or punished.
 There is freedom from a fear factor that causes emotional pain.

 8. Stimulating environment:

-Creating stimulating environment for pursuing their course of study is essential.
+Creating a stimulating environment for pursuing their course of study is essential.
 By speaking to them kindly and with respect would bring good results.

 Having a flexible mind would make the students accommodative.
 There are always instances where the rules can be bend.
-Being flexible with students whenever needed has great impact on the relationship.
+Being flexible with students whenever needed has a great impact on the relationship.